lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

 This is the Attribute used by default when someone rolls a Background or Language skill and doesn't specify an Attribute.
 For example, if you set this to 'Wits' then someone rolling Basketweaving will really be rolling 'Basketweaving+Wits'.

+{% note %}
-{% include note.html content="This only applies to Background and Language Skills.
-Action Skills all specifiy their own linked Attribute." %}
+This only applies to Background and Language Skills.
+Action Skills all specifiy their own linked Attribute.
+{% endnote %}

 ## attributes_blurb